PiggyAwesome/useless/README.md

-Yo mamma so fat Bill Gates couldn't pay for her liposuction
+Yo mamma so fat when she burped New Orlean thought Katrina came back to finish the job